psychoinformatics-de/studyforrest-data-retinotopy/README.rst

 ``code/``:

- containing the source code used for retmapping analysis.
+ source code for retinotopic mapping analysis.

- - The *processing pipeline* sub-folder contains the main bash processing script *process_retmap* and a python based GUI *easyret_gui* to call it from an easy to use front end.
-The *process_retmap* script calls the python scripts *RetMap_phaseshift* for post processing phase shift (if required) and *combine_volumes*  for combining the clw/ccw maps and ecc/con maps together.
+ - The main script is *process_retmap* and a Python based GUI *easyret_gui* to call it from an easy to use front end.
+The *process_retmap* script calls the Python scripts *RetMap_phaseshift* for post processing phase shift (if required) and *combine_volumes*  for combining the clw/ccw maps and ecc/con maps together.

 ``src/``:
    links to repositories containing all inputs for the analysis